Home » Barcelona » Tickets for Barcelona Zoo

 The facility was initially constructed in 1970 and renovated in 2002 to represent the varied ecosystems of the American, Asian, and African jungles.

-The Aviary is upgraded as per the respective natural habitat of the 70 types of birds living here.
+The aviary has been upgraded to match the respective natural habitat of the 70 types of birds living here.

 The Farm